runtimeverification/iele-semantics/iele-gas.md

 ```

 The cost to return from an intra-contract call is the cost to move the return values into the result registers plus the cost to
-jump to the retgurn address.
+jump to the return address.

 ```{.k .uiuck .rvk}
     rule <k> #compute [ ret ARGS::Ints, SCHED ] => Gmove < SCHED > *Int #sizeRegs(ARGS) +Int Gret < SCHED > ... </k>